3S Ropeway • Téléo

-More than 8,000 passengers will board the cabins of the Téléo tricable ropeway every day.
-Part of the Toulouse Agglomeration’s transport network, it crosses a river and travels over a hill to link three major hubs of activity in the south of Toulouse: the University Cancer Institute, Rangueil Hospital and Paul Sabatier University.
+More than 8,000 passengers board the cabins of the Téléo tricable ropeway every day.
+Part of the Toulouse Agglomeration’s transport network, it crosses a river and travels over a hill to link three major hubs of activity in the south of Toulouse: the Oncopole, Rangueil Hospital and Paul Sabatier University.

 In France's aeronautical capital, an overhead mobility solution is right at home!

 Téléo is part of the city's public transport network, covering almost 3 kilometres in 10 minutes to connect Rangueil Hospital, the Oncopole and Paul Sabatier University, all major hubs of activity in Toulouse employing 85,000 people.

 Eagerly awaited by its 8,000 daily users, it eases traffic in the south of the city, in connection with three metro train lines.

 Ropeway transportation was selected because it is the most appropriate solution for adapting perfectly to the terrain of the line—the ropeway crosses the Garonne river and travels over Pech David hill—and “detachable 3S” POMA technology was chosen for its excellent capacity to withstand the wind and its minimal requirements for ground space.